Car Accident in Michigan FAQs: What You Need To Know

 Answers to frequently asked questions about being in a car accident in Michigan that deals with auto insurance, medical issues and No-Fault claims

 Immediately following a car accident in Michigan, there are so many important considerations to make.
-Our car accident attorneys have highlighted the most time-sensitive precautions below.
+Our attorneys have highlighted the most time-sensitive precautions below.

 It is never too soon to get an attorney for a car accident.
-If you’d like to speak with a car accident lawyer, call Michigan Auto Law at (800) 777-0028.
+If you’d like to speak with a lawyer, call us at (800) 777-0028.
 We can answer all of your questions at no cost.

-- Should I contact police after a car accident in Michigan?
+- What should I do after a car accident in Michigan?

 - What information should I document about the car crash?